 Two buildings excavated are of particular interest.
 The first is a ‘mansio’, (a kind of Roman hotel) which was discovered at 340 Deansgate.
 Fronting onto the Ribchester road and close to the Chester to York road, it was constructed for the use of travelling Roman officials.
 Much larger and grander than the buildings around it, it was probably two stories high and had a roofed colonnade (or veranda) enclosing it.
 Similar mansios have been discovered at Chester, Carlisle and Old Carlisle.

 A second excavated building of interest was a wooden temple, enclosed within a sandstone wall.
 Finds from the site include cremated remains, specialist samian pottery associated with feasting and drinking, and a ‘lead curse figurine’.

 Sometime around the mid 3rd century the civilian settlement went into decline.
 Much of the vicus area became largely derelict.
 The temple was demolished, its structural posts were burnt and the stone robbed away.
 Despite the abandonment, the fort still had soldiers in until the end of the Roman period, around 400 AD.
-The North gate was blocked up, the ditched causeway in front was removed.
-Little is known of what happened next but archaeology has revealed that sunken featured buildings were constructed just outside the North gate soon after the military abandonment of the site.
+Around this time the North gate was blocked up, the ditched causeway in front was removed.
+Little is known of what happened next but archaeology has revealed that ‘sunken featured buildings’ were constructed just outside the North gate soon after the military abandonment of the site.